Reporting to the revised national budget

 |15 October||First report from operators|

 |4 November by 12:00||Second report from operators|

 |11 November by 14:00||Third report from operator|

-If there are significant changes to the reporting as a result of budgetary processes in the production licenses’ management committees after 15 October, please contact the NPD as soon as possible to clarify whether there is a need to submit an updated reporting file.
+If there are significant changes to the reporting because of budgetary processes in the production licenses’ management committees after 15 October, please contact the NPD as soon as possible to clarify whether there is a need to submit an updated reporting file.

 The operators will have access to the following by 1 September:

 The reporting must comply with the NPD’s resource classification.

 The operators’ reporting to Gassco’s shipping plan/transport plan is included in the reporting file.
 These data should be submitted to Gassco, in accordance with a separate order from Gassco.